Rushing to Fill the Gaps Coronavirus Has Widened

-Shiroy Aspandiar (Houston ‘10) is the COO of Ladder, a company focused on creating upward mobility by helping job-seekers gain employment in the healthcare field.
+Shiroy Aspandiar (Houston ‘10) is the COO of Dreambound (formerly known as Ladder), a company focused on creating upward mobility by helping job-seekers gain employment in the healthcare field.
 Seeing the devastating effect of COVID-19 on the economy as people file for unemployment in record numbers, Shiroy and his co-founders, Athena Kan and Brandon Wang were concerned that people will miss out on life-saving benefits because the rules are so complex.
 They recently launched a simple unemployment portal to help people understand the benefits they may be eligible to receive through unemployment and the recently passed CARES Act.

 Sara Watson (Houston ‘15) saw a way to address two community-wide problems at once—the economic trouble small businesses and restaurants are facing and the needs of healthcare workers fighting the pandemic.
 In addition to teaching special education full time, she’s helping to lead Feed the Front Line, a newly launched organization that takes public donations to purchase meals from local restaurants and provides the food to healthcare workers in Houston and Dallas.

 For Alexis Baranoff (Dallas-Fort Worth ‘17), seeing the impact of social distancing on vulnerable elderly populations is what drove her to launch her new venture.

 Alexis moved to Las Vegas a few months ago to be closer to her family before starting medical school.
 Not long after, the seriousness of the coronavirus pandemic set in.
 Visiting her family was off-limits, and she could no longer see her grandmother, who lives alone.